fishermanswharff/wdi_6_js_demo_objects/README.md

 ### Using Object Literals to create a Namespace.

-**Create a file js/namespacing_one.js with the below code**

 Javascript namespaces are used to disambiguate names in an application and prevent polluting the global namespace.
 This is so that names in an application do not conflict.
 Typically, name conflicts may happen when using a third-party library or plug-in, such as Bootstrap, jQuery, AngularJS, EmberJS, BackboneJS, or any other Javascript/CSS framework.

+**Create a file js/simple_namespacing.js and fulfill the tests**

 *We will use namespaces later when we create objects.*

 **Note:**
 *The var PersonApp = PersonApp || {}; will be set in each file that uses the namespace.*

-_Only the first file will actually set the PersonApp to {}.
-The other files will just assign PersonApp to itself._
+*Only the first file will actually set the PersonApp to {}.
+The other files will just assign PersonApp to itself.*

 ```javascript
 // create a namespace for this PersonApp